Crocy

 Crocy ([kʁɔsi]) is a commune in the Calvados department and Normandy region of north-western France.
 It is situated close to Falaise.

 The name is believed to derive from the Gallo-Roman personal name Crossius.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Cordiers, Le Coisel, La Croix Potier, Le Manoir, Vitreseul and Crocy.
+The commune borders the Orne department.

+Three rivers run through the commune the Dives, La Filaine and La Gronde.